FederatedTrust: A Solution for Trustworthy Federated Learning

 \item \textit{Information Leakage Risk (Privacy)}.
 This metric needs to be calculated during every round of the training process by running extra neural networks, which would incur high computation overhead.

 \item \textit{Poisoning Defense (Robustness)}.
 It is often integrated into the FL training protocol, for example, with robust aggregation.
-Therefore, it is complicated to quantify the usage of the poisoning defense mechanism unless the information is documented in the FL framework, which is not the case in FederatedScope.
-In addition, another way to verify this metric could be by checking the certified robustness against poisoning attacks, which is considered in the prototype implementation.
+Therefore, it is complicated{It is challenging} to quantify the usage of the poisoning defense mechanism unless the information is documented in the FL framework, which is not the case in FederatedScope. \addtxt{In addition, another way to verify this metric is to check the certified robustness against poisoning attacks, which is considered in the implementation.}

 \item \textit{Empirical Robustness (Robustness)}.
 This metric depends on each attack type, and the number of possibilities and complexity is huge.
 Furthermore, certified robustness could help to cover this metric.